WillStephenn/Francoise_AI_Secretary/Project Spec.md

 Always use UK english, not USA english.

 Build code in a modular way from the start, with smaller already refactored files rather than monolithic files.

-You have all the google documentation for the Gemini API in ./Google Documentation.
-It is up to date, so always refer to it.